-During the development of the National Indian Forest Resources Management Act in 1991 (NIFRMA, PL 101-630, Title III), Congress acknowledged that the United States has a trust responsibility toward Indian forest lands and that federal investment in Indian forest management was significantly below levels for comparable ment in Indian lorest management was significantly below lorest is completed public or private forestry programs.
+During the development of the National Indian Forest Resources Management Act in 1991 (NIFRMA, PL 101-630, Title III), Congress acknowledged that the United States has a trust responsibility toward Indian forest lands and that federal investment in Indian forest management was significantly below levels for comparable public or private forestry programs.

 NIFRMA mandated that independent assessments of Indian forests and forestry programs be conducted every ten years.
 Three have been completed (1993, 2003, 2013).
-As with preceding reports, the Secretary of the Interior contracted with the Intertribal Timber Council (ITC), a national organization of forest-managing Indian to the table of the Intertribal Timber Council (ITC). tribes, to select IFMAT members and provide administrative support for completion of this report.
+As with preceding reports, the Secretary of the Interior contracted with the Intertribal Timber Council (ITC), a national organization of forest-managing Indian that the select IFMAT members and provide administrative support for completion tribes, to select IFMAT members and provide administrative support for completion of this report.
 The findings and recommendations in the IFMAT report represent an independent evaluation of members with a broad range of expertise and knowledge was brought to the task, including silviculture, wildlife management, engineering, wildland fire, education, economics, and climate change.
-The three reports are na-tional in scope and provide periodic evaluation focused on eight topics of inquiry:
+The three reports are national in scope and provide periodic evaluation focused on eight topics of inquiry:

-1. Management practices and funding levels for Indian forest land compared with federal and private forest lands,

-2. The health and productivity of Indian forest lands,

-3. Staffing patterns of BIA and tribal forestry organizations,

-4. Timber sale administration procedures, including accountability for proceeds,

-5. The potential for reducing BIA rules and regulations consistent with federal trust responsibility,

-6. The adequacy of Indian forest land management plans, including their ability to meet tribal needs and priorities,

-7. The feasibility of establishing minimum standards for measuring the adequacy of BIA forestry programs in fulfilling trust responsibility, and

-8. Recommendations for needed reforms and increased funding levels.
+- 1. Management practices and funding levels for Indian forest land compared with federal and private forest lands, - 2.
+The health and productivity of Indian forest lands, - 3.
+Staffing patterns of BIA and tribal forestry organizations, - 4.
+Timber sale administration procedures, including accountability for proceeds, - 5.
+The potential for reducing BIA rules and regulations consistent with federal trust responsibility, - 6.
+The adequacy of Indian forest land management plans, including their ability to meet tribal needs and priorities, - 7.
+The feasibility of establishing minimum standards for measuring the adequacy of BIA forestry programs in fulfilling trust responsibility, and - 8.
+Recommendations for needed reforms and increased funding levels.

-At the request of ITC, the assessment was expanded to include the following three questions regarding contemporary issues of special interest to forest-managing In-dian tribes:
+At the request of ITC, the assessment was expanded to include the following three questions regarding contemporary issues of special interest to forest-managing Indian tribes:

-1. Issues relating to workforce education, recruitment and retention with special attention to recruiting more Indian professionals in natural resource management.

-2. Quantification of economic, social, and ecological benefits provided by Indian forests to tribal and regional communities

-3. Consideration of changes to enhance collaboration in forest management, harvesting, and transportation infrastructure in the vicinity of reservations and the potential for Indian forests to become "anchors" of forest infrastructure
+- 1. Issues relating to workforce education, recruitment and retention with special attention to recruiting more Indian professionals in natural resource manage- - 2.
+Quantification of economic, social, and ecological benefits provided by Indian forests to tribal and regional communities - 3.
+Consideration of changes to enhance collaboration in forest management, harvesting, and transportation infrastructure in the vicinity of reservations and the potential for Indian forests to become "anchors" of forest infrastructure